 We’ll discuss each of these types, including a bit about their size and other interesting characteristics below.

 The three AKC-recognized poodle types are listed first, while the last two are only recognized by poodle aficionados and a few other breed registries.

-Note that the AKC regards all the three recognized variations as size variants of the same breed.
+Note that the AKC regards all the three recognized variations (standard poodle, minature poodle, and toy poodle) as size variants of the same breed.
 By contrast, the UKC considers standard poodles a different breed than miniature and toy poodles.